Online Metric Matching: Beyond the Worst Case: Semi-Stochastic Setting: Beyond Triangle Inequality

-In previous sections, we consider metric space where the cost function satisfies the exact triangle inequality.
-In this section, we showcase the generality of our reduction in \prettyref{sec:reduction} by proving positive results when the cost function only \emph{approximately} satisfies the triangle inequality.
-Specifically, we say that a cost function $\delta$ on $X$ satisfies the \emph{$\eta$-approximate triangle inequality} for $\eta > 0$ if for all $x, y, z \in X$,
+In the remainder of the paper, we consider cost functions that satisfy the triangle inequality.
+In this section, we generalize some of our results to the case where the cost function only approximately satisfies the triangle inequality.
+Specifically, we say that a cost function $\delta: X \times X \to \reals_{\geq 0}$ satisfies the \emph{$\eta$-approximate triangle inequality} for $\eta \geq 1$ if for all $x, y, z \in X$,

-We say that a metric space satisfies the $\eta$-approximate triangle inequality if the corresponding cost function satisfies the $\eta$-approximate triangle inequality.

-We first generalize \prettyref{thm:framework-stocas-advers} to the case where the metric space only satisfies the approximate triangle inequality.
+We first generalize \Cref{thm:framework-stocas-advers} to the case where $\delta$ satisfies the approximate triangle inequality.